Elastic drifted Brownian motions and non-local boundary conditions: Abstract

 \section{Abstract}

 We provide a deep connection between elastic drifted Brownian motions and inverses to tempered subordinators.
 Based on this connection, we establish a link between multiplicative functionals and dynamical boundary conditions given in terms of non-local equations in time.
-Indeed, we show that the multiplicative functional associated to the elastic Brownian motion with drift is equivalent to a multiplicative functional associated with fractional boundary conditions of tempered type.
-By exploiting such connection we write some functionals in terms of a simple (positive and non-decreasing) process.
-In our view, such a representation is useful in many applications.
+Indeed, we show that the multiplicative functional associated to the elastic Brownian motion with drift is equivalent to a multiplicative functional associated with non-local boundary conditions of tempered type.
+By exploiting such connections we write some functionals of the drifted Brownian motion in terms of a simple (positive and non-decreasing) process, the inverse of tempered subordinator.
+In our view, such a representation is useful in many applications and brings new light on dynamic boundary value problems.